vikkshu/sandbox.digitalliving.fi/content/privacy.md

 Last updated: Aug 31, 2021

 This Privacy Policy describes our policies and procedures on the collection, use and disclosure of your information when you use https://sandbox.digitalliving.fi platform and the materials published on it.

-### Intellectual property (When becomes applicable)
-Digital Living owns the rights to use the registered trademark "Nexus".
+By using the website, you agree to the present Privacy Policy.

 ### Website objectives